To get great nature and wildlife images you need to get out and do some exploring.Mike Paterson

 White Turtle II

-Upgrade to a unit that I could go from the front to the back while inside.
+A unit that I could go from the front to the back while inside.

 White Turtle III